nicknisi/dotfiles/README.md

 Welcome to my world.
 This is a collection of vim, tmux, and zsh configurations.
 Interested in a video walkthrough of the dotfiles?
 Check out my talk, [vim + tmux](https://www.youtube.com/watch?v=5r6yzFEXajQ).

+Obviously this setup work for me, a JavaScript developer on macOS, but this particular setup may not work for you.
+If this particular setup doesn't work for you, please steal ideas from this and if you like, contribute back tips, tricks, PRs, and other tidbits if you like!

 ## Contents

 + [Initial Setup and Installation](#initial-setup-and-installation)